 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mercer is worth considering.

-Being a small town, Mercer does not have a public transit system used by locals to get to and from work.
+Mercer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Mercer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.27% of adults 25 and older in Mercer have a college degree.
+In terms of college education, Mercer is nearly on par with the US average for all cities of 21.84%: 18.27% of adults 25 and older in Mercer have a bachelor's degree or advanced degree.

 The per capita income in Mercer in 2022 was $34,877, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $139,508 for a family of four.
 However, Mercer contains both very wealthy and poor people as well.